antoinemcgrath/HearHerVoice/README.md

  --C- Keyword list for tweet capturing (see file: HearHerVoice/tweets_2_db/git_tweets_test.py for current keyword list).
 NEW SUGGESTIONS CAN BE MADE HERE[_        _       _]

-2. Split data into 2 distinct groups: hate speech directed at women & =!
+2. Manually rate data (extent needed unknown) as either: hate speech directed at women OR =!

-3. Manually rate data (extent needed unknown)

-4. Automate identification
+3. Automate identification

  --A- Prepare rated data and raw data to train machine

  --B- Use h2o; ensemble/subsenble as Super Learners, or linguistic cluster modeling

  --C- Test, assess, and adapt

-5. Text analysis & fun
+4. Text analysis & fun
    -Create FB app to rate users comments/wall
    -Create web UI that will rate a submitted users tweet -Rank politicians tweets en mass